 Through the period, a quasi- persistent pattern of upper-level convergence anomalies (brown) was evident over the central Pacific, while anomalous upper-level divergence (green) generally prevailed over the Maritime Continent.

-The MJO was active during October through December 2011 and again during February through mid April 2012.
+The MJO was active during February through mid April 2012.